jeong0449/FluidArdule/README.md

 - Play audio files (MP3, OGG, WAV, WMA, and other common formats)
 - Output audio via I2S DAC or USB DAC

-> 🚧 Advanced performance features such as preset editing, user preset management, layering, combination patches, keyboard split, and Yoshimi-based performance are not yet implemented and are planned for future development.
+> 🚧 Advanced performance features such as preset editing, user preset management, layering, combination patches, and keyboard split are not yet implemented and are planned for future development.

 ---